EDUCBA

 Free Cash Flow to Firm Free Cash Flow to Equity

-Definition Cash flow is available to the firm and all investors after the deduction of expenses, tax, reinvestment, and debt payments.
-Free Cash Flow to Equity indicates how much cash left with the firm for equity shareholders after deductions of expenses, reinvestment, and debt payments.
+Definition Cash flow is available to the firm and all investors after deducting expenses, tax, reinvestment, and debt payments.
+Free Cash Flow to Equity indicates how much cash is left with the firm for equity shareholders after deductions of expenses, reinvestment, and debt payments.

 Leverage It is unlevered cash flow as it does not consider the effects of leverage.
 FCFE is levered cash flow as it considers the effects of leverage by deducting interest payments to arrive at final calculations of cash flow